laanp/Icarus_Mods/README.md

     - (1) Advanced Fishing Trap
     - (1) Tackle Box
     - (23) Lures (1 of each kind)

+  - "Pete's Nuclear Extractor Kit" - Workshop item under new Menu called "Pete's Kits" - Contains the following:
+    - (3) "Pete's Nuclear Extractors"
+      - These extractors are self contained, powered by an internal nuclear power generator and do not require separate fuel or electricity.
+      - They can be carried & stacked in regular inventory (not in the G-slot)
+      - These extractors will speed up exotic extraction by 90%!
+      - Extractors or Kits are not returnable to the station, but they are cost effective to research at 50 credits and 25 credits to purchase.

 - Adds The Following Workshop Modules under a new Workshop menu called "Pete's Modules":
   - "Pete's Resource Killer" module - When placed in aux. slot of suit, allows 1-hit resource gathering (trees, ores, rocks)